MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     window, if necessary.

-    - If you make changes to your fiscal periods before entering beginning balances, you don’t have to reconcile General Ledger.
+    - If you make changes to your fiscal periods before entering beginning balances, you don't have to reconcile General Ledger.

-    - Ιf you make changes to the dates of your fiscal periods after you’ve entered beginning balances, you must reconcile General Ledger for the appropriate year.
+    - Ιf you make changes to the dates of your fiscal periods after you've entered beginning balances, you must reconcile General Ledger for the appropriate year.
 Reconciling will ensure that all transactions are correctly assigned to the periods in which they were entered.